Madministrator/steganography/README.md

    * What do I plan to do?
 I plan to test/debug those functions and clean them up with some comments.
    * Is there anything that is blocking me?
 I need the functions setBit(), getBit(), and getByte() to test those functions.
    * What is the percent chance that the team will finish this sprint on time?
 93%
+ * (12/04/2018)

+   * What did I do?
+Testing the functions that I wrote last time.

+   * What do I plan to do?
+I plan to continue testing and debugging the functions for hiding images.

+   * Is there anything that is blocking me?
+Like last time I still need the functions for setBit(), getBit(), and getByte().

+   * What is the percent chance that the team will finish on time?
+85%